microsoft/EdgeML/tf/examples/FastCells/README.md

 ```

 This will generate quantized models with a suffix of `q` before every param stored in a new directory `QuantizedFastModel` inside the model directory.
 One can use this model further on edge devices.

+Note that the scalars like `qalpha`, `qbeta`, `qzeta` and `qnu` are all after the application of the sigmoid function over them and quantization, they can be directly plugged into the inference pipleines.

 Copyright (c) Microsoft Corporation.
 All rights reserved.